 A State itself might need to be hierarchical where a single State can be decomposed into a number of sub-States representing the states that form part of the composite State.
 For example a Robot might have Operating and Maintenance States; the Maintenance State could be decomposed into a number of sub-states such as Recharging Battery, Updating Environment and Updating Software Modules.
 Each of these States could in turn be decomposed into a number of other States.

 Enterprise Architect provides a useful starting point for modeling complex state behavior, by providing a series of model patterns that can be used to model all aspects of StateMachines, including modeling Composite States and Regions.

 Composite States are indicated by the oo ('infinity') symbol and reference a child diagram.
-The child diagram can be viewed by clicking on the eye icon or by double-clicking on the element.
+The child diagram can be previewed by clicking on the ^o icon.
+Double-clicking on the element or on the diagram preview will open the diagram for editing.

-These patterns can be accessed using the Model Wizard (Ctrl+Shift+M).
+These patterns can be accessed using the Model Wizard (Start Page 'Create from Pattern' tab).